-Configure a controlled Package
+Configure a Controlled Package

 Option Description Control Package Select the checkbox to indicate that this is a controlled Package.
-For all packages, create placeholders for external references Select to force all XMI 1.1 imports of this Package to exclude incoming relationships and instead create external references.
-This overrides the 'Create placeholders for missing External References during XMI 1.1/2.1 Import' checkbox in the XML Specifications options for a user, if that checkbox is not selected.
-Version Control Leave this field set to '(None)', to manage the Package under XMI control.
+For all packages, create placeholders for external references Select to force all Native/XMI imports of this Package to exclude incoming relationships and instead create external references.
+This overrides the 'Create placeholders for missing External References during XMI 1.1/2.1 and Native File Import' checkbox in the XML Specifications options for a user, if that checkbox is not selected.
+Version Control Leave this field set to '(None)', to manage the Package under Native/XMI control.
 The 'Package Control Options' dialog is also used in adding a Package to Version Control and, in this context, is described under the Version Control section.
-XMI Filename Type or browse for the path and XMI file name into which to export the Package data and from which to import it.
-You can also enter Local Path Substitution strings; for example, an XMI local path definition where: myLocalPath="C:\Documents and Settings\John\Desktop\EA Models" So that %myLocalPath%\CIM.xml is equivalent to: C:\Documents and Settings\John\Desktop\EA Models\CIM.xml

-UML/XMI Type Click on the drop-down arrow and select the type of XMI to be generated; options include: Enterprise Architect XMI 1.1 Enterprise Architect XMI 2.1 For complete import/export round tripping of Packages, currently only Enterprise Architect XMI 1.1 is supported.
-This format uses additional Tagged Values to store the model's UML 2.x information.
+Filename Type or browse for the path and Native/XMI file name into which to export the Package data and from which to import it.
+You can also enter Local Path Substitution strings; for example, an XMI local path definition where: myLocalPath="C:\Documents and Settings\John\Desktop\EA Models" So that %myLocalPath%\CIM.xml is equivalent to: C:\Documents and Settings\John\Desktop\EA Models\CIM.xml Type Click on the drop-down arrow and select the type of Native/XMI to be generated; options include: • Enterprise Architect XMI 1.1 • Enterprise Architect XMI 2.1 Enterprise Architect Native XML Enterprise Architect Native XEA Any of the above options can be selected for complete import/export round tripping of Packages.
 Version ID Type the version number you want to apply to the Package.
 This field is the same as the 'Version' field on the Package 'Properties' dialog; any change to either field updates the other.
 Owner Defaults to the name of the Package owner; if necessary, type or select a different name.
-Use DTD (Optional) Select the checkbox to use a Data Type Definition (DTD) for the imports and exports.
-(This option is not available for the Enterprise Architect XMI/UML 1.3 or Rational Rose/Unisys UML 1.3 types.)
-Log Import/Export (Optional) Select the checkbox to log import and export activity to a log file.
+Use DTD (Optional) Select the checkbox to use a Data Type Definition (DTD) for the import and export.
+This option is available for Enterprise Architect XMI 1.1 type.
+Log Import/Expor t (Optional) Select the checkbox to log import and export activity to a log file.
 Batch Import (Optional) Select the checkbox to mark the Package as a Batch Import Package.
 Batch Export (Optional) Select the checkbox to mark the Package as a Batch Export Package.
-Include sub-packages (For an Enterprise Architect XMI/UML 1.3 export) Select the checkbox to include the entire sub-Package hierarchy of this branch in the exported XMI (default).
-Deselect the checkbox to include only the immediate contents of the Package in an XMI export (XMI stubs). ОК Click on this button to set the Package Control options and close the dialog.
+Include sub-packages Select the checkbox to include the entire sub-Package hierarchy of this branch in the exported Native/XMI (default).

+(For an Enterprise Architect XMI 1.1 export) Deselect the checkbox to include only the immediate contents of the Package in an XMI export (XMI stubs).
+OK Click on this button to set the Package Control options and close the dialog.